 2. I will be so damn tired of running and living in fear that I will beg to become one of them.

 I’m hoping for #2 because I am at least guaranteed a meal, and who knows – Maybe someone will stop running and shooting long enough to find a cure and I could become human again.

 While I figure how to carve some time in my day to get from couch, or my case, floor-to-5k…

 Let’s talk about these cookies.

 This is my favorite oatmeal raisin cookie recipe, tweaked like a mofo from the Betty Crocker Cooky book.
-It’s a soft oatmeal raisin cookie, baked slowly for 20 minutes until golden brown at a nice 325 degrees Fahrenheit.
+It’s a soft oatmeal raisin cookie, baked slowly until golden brown at a nice 325 degrees Fahrenheit.